bionumpy/bionumpy/docs_source/index.rst

 Since BioNumPy builds on the interface of NumPy, people already used to NumPy or array programming should find BioNumPy very easy to get started with.

 ..
-    With BioNumPy, our goal is that everyone should be able to write simple, clean code that scales well to large biological data sets.
+    With BioNumPy, our goal is that everyone should be able to write simple, clean code that scales well to large biological datasets.
 **Getting started with BioNumpy takes only a minute:**

 1) Install: